Need Help? Give us a call.

 Let’s say your business landed a large contract, which resulted in a $50,000 boost in income between the first and second quarter of the year.
 To support the increased business, you also had to incur additional expenses for payroll, software, rent, and other administrative costs.

-If you only considered the dollar amounts on your financial statements, it would be very difficult to determine exactly how your business performed in the second quarter compared to the first quarter.
-Sure, your numbers grew in size, but did you actually perform better than you did when you had less revenue?
+If you only considered the dollar amounts on your interim financial statements, it would be very difficult to determine exactly how your business performed in the second quarter compared to the first quarter.
+Your numbers grew in size, but did you actually perform better than you did when you had less revenue?
 Many business owners believe an increase in revenue automatically leads to better business performance, but this isn’t always the case.

 With a common size horizontal analysis, you can easily see if your expenses increased as a percentage of revenue, stayed the same, or, ideally, decreased.
 Decreased expenses as a percentage of revenue can indicate that your business is operating at a higher level of efficiency, which in turn leads to better profitability.
 Increased expenses as a percentage of revenue, on the other hand, can indicate that you lost some efficiency as your revenue grew.
 This must be corrected immediately to maintain your business’s profitability.